 You may find an account with lower fees or one for independent contractors with no fees, but you’ll have limited transaction opportunities.

-Finally, business checking accounts may offer the option to order Visa debit cards for multiple employees.
+Finally, business checking accounts (such as NorthOne) may offer the option to order Visa debit cards for multiple employees.

 You can still control how much they can withdraw and how often, but giving employees the freedom to use the cards may help alleviate some of your legwork.